ind2x/dreamhack/Web/LINE_CTF_2021_dobulecheck.md

 The querystring.unescape() method is used by querystring.parse() and is generally not expected to be used directly.

-It is exported primarily to allow application code to provide a replacement decoding implementation if necessary by assigning querystring.

-unescape to an alternative function.
+It is exported primarily to allow application code to provide a replacement decoding implementation if necessary by assigning querystring.unescape to an alternative function.

 By default, the querystring.unescape() method will attempt to use the JavaScript built-in decodeURIComponent() method to decode.